P0CC2

 Symptoms drivers notice

-Reduced power output particularly under load if the affected cylinder is significantly under-fueling.
+Reduced power under load if cylinder 10 is significantly under-fueling.

-Scan tool shows cylinder 10 injector trim at or near maximum positive limit.
+Scan tool shows cylinder 10 injector trim at or near the maximum positive limit.

 How to diagnose P0CC2